All images go to their respective parties and are used for informational purposes only.

 And I’m not talkin’ about people.
 I’m talking about the ducks, geese, birds, and other animals who swim and hang out there.
 And let me tell you, it’s a real soap opera.
 Lots of chatter about God knows what (the gossip of the day, probably), playful banter, plenty of arguing, and loads of poop.

-But one day I noticed a duck in particular; he seemed different, like he marched to the beat of his own drum.
+But one day I noticed one duck in particular; he seemed different, like he marched to the beat of his own drum.
 Of course, he was by himself, just milling about and being all cute.

 Then, out of nowhere, he begins to take off like a plane, quacking all the while and gliding across the water until slowly lifting off and disappearing into the dusk.
 I followed his path with my eyes for as long as I could, until he vanished, never to return.